TomEphraimPerez/newdv/README.md

    * Responsible for parsing arguments inputted by user in terminal
    * Added throw/catch exceptions in command menu
    * Contributed to logical structure of `readTopology()` and helped troubleshoot errors during program writing of the function
+* Responsible contributing to `step()` and `disable()`
+   * **step() + sendMessage()**
+      *  This function is to send updated link costs to the server's direct neighbors in the network topology
+      *  The function first creates a step message with the current node's ID, IP address, and port
+      *  It then adds the current node's routing table to the message using the makeMessage() function, which creates a JSON representation of the routing table
+      *  Allows nodes exchange their routing tables with each other to compute the shortest path to all other nodes in the network
+      *  Iterates through each neighbor and calls the sendMessage() function to send the message to each neighbor
+      *  The sendMessage() function first checks if there is a semaphore available to write to the socket channel, and if so, it writes the message to the channel
+      *  The parseChannelIp() function is used to extract the IP address of the socket channel from the selection key
+      *  Required creating a function that could send a message to a specific neighbor node in a network by writing to the corresponding socket channel (read/write sockets using Selector() library)
+      *  It iterates through the SelectionKey objects in the write set returned by the Selector.select() method which represent channels that are ready for writing
+      *  For each SelectionKey, it checks if the IP address of the corresponding channel's endpoint matches the IP address of the eachNeighbor node
+      * If it does, it retrieves the SocketChannel from the SelectionKey and writes the contents of the ByteBuffer to the channel
+      * After all channels that match eachNeighbor's IP address have been written to, it removes the corresponding SelectionKey from the set
+   * **disable()**
+      * Calls `disable()` to safely close connections for any given/specified server node ID and remove node from the network topology
+      * Updates `routingTable` to accomodate this change so costs and current nodes and neighbors are updated
+      * Will throw errors if connection from server or from neighbors cannot be disabled
+* Contributed to writing script to overview the basic execution of the program for the demo presentation required for the project
+* Contributed to troubleshooting issues with other group members who needed help with errors
 ##
 ## **Jessica**
 * Creation and editing of README.md file to comipile group's contribution as well as individual
+* Contributed to troubleshooting issues with other group members who needed help with errors
 * Participated in group meetings to discuss structure and logic of distance vector program
 * Consistently check in with group members to identify and discuss checkpoints, progress, and troubleshooting
-* Assigned to focus on developing functions for commands `display()` and `update()` in conjunction with other basic functions that fetched neighbor node IDs needed to create new strings that contains new link costs to neighbors
+* Assigned to focus on contributing functions for commands `display()` and `update()` in conjunction with other basic functions that fetched neighbor node IDs needed to create new strings that contains new link costs to neighbors
 * **display()**
    * Created initialized topology table with infinity values to indicate no cost to nodes that were not direct neighbors.
    * Developed a getNodeId function to properly identify the current’s server’s node identification and it’s neighbor’s id with its corresponding IP address and port (given by the topology file).